Adamduehansen/adh-blog/posts/working-with-tests-in-javascript.md

 But in my opinion we've just made these tests much more harder to review.

-First, the reviewer now needs to know that a `person` object exists somewhere in my file, but I know nothing of it by just looking at the test.
+First, the reviewer now needs to know that a `person` object exists somewhere in my file, but knows nothing of it by just looking at the test.

-Secondly, I have less control of this object since it is created outside my test.
+Secondly, we now have less control og the object since it is created outside my test.
 I could do something like this:

 ```javascript
 // ...